 Health and Productivity

 The optimal use of daylight in classrooms is proven to enhance the health, happiness, and ability of students to concentrate and learn.
-We use low-VOC (volatile organic compounds) paints, glues, and adhesives to improve air quality.
-Due to the natural light available in the Community Center, additional lighting is unnecessary saving energy and related costs.
+Due to the natural light available in the Community Center, additional lighting is unnecessary, saving on energy and related costs.
+We also use low-VOC (volatile organic compounds) paints, glues, and adhesives to improve air quality.

 Water-Efficient Landscaping: Community Center

-Using plant species that are drought resistant and able to thrive naturally in our area eliminates the need to irrigate, saving water, and energy.
-Planting native species and non-invasive adaptive plant varieties also preserves local biodiversity.
+St. Mary's Academy uses plant species that are drought resistant and able to thrive naturally in our area, eliminating the need to irrigate, and saving on water and energy.
+Our use of native species and non-invasive adaptive plant varieties also preserves local biodiversity.